awsdocs/amazon-detective-admin-guide/doc_source/detective-terms-concepts.md

 They have no other access to the behavior graph\.

 ****Profile****
-For a finding or an entity, a single page that provides a collection of data visualizations plus supporting guidance\.
+A single page that provides a collection of data visualizations related to activity for an entity\.
 For findings, profiles help analysts to determine whether the finding is of genuine concern or a false positive\.
-For entities, profiles provide supporting details for an investigation into a finding or for a general hunt for suspicious activity\.
+Profiles provide information to support an investigation into a finding or for a general hunt for suspicious activity\.

 ****Profile panel****
 A single visualization on a profile\.
 Each profile panel is intended to help answer a specific question or questions to assist an analyst in an investigation\.